The RBS Reform Coalition. Reconnecting Children, Families and Communities.

 Girl and Mom

-In 2007, with the passage of AB 1453 (Soto), support of the California Department of Social Services (CDSS), financial support from Casey Family Programs, and the creation of the RBS Reform Coalition, reform of the state's system for care and treatment of youth with challenging needs has come to fruition.
+In 2007, with the passage of AB 1453 (Soto), support of the California Department of Social Services (CDSS), financial support from Casey Family Programs, and the creation of the RBS Reform Coalition, reform of the state's system for care and treatment of youth with challenging needs came to fruition.
+In 2010, project authority was extended to January 1, 2015 through passage of AB 2129.
+This statute also clarified cost containment provisions and performance indicators for RBS sites during the demonstration period.

-The legislation authorizes selection of four counties or consortia of counties that, with private partners, will implement alternative program and funding models consistent with the framework document that defines and describes RBS.
-The lessons learned from these projects will inform planning for statewide implementation of RBS reform due to the Legislature in 2011.
+The legislation authorized selection of four counties that, in partnership with private providers, will implement alternative program and funding models consistent with the framework document that defines and describes RBS.
+The lessons learned from these projects will inform planning for statewide implementation of RBS reform due to the Legislature in 2015.

 RBS Coalition